-- 1. Demonstrate proper hygiene techniques and Personal Protective Equipment (PPE). - 2.
-Demonstrate the various techniques to establish intravenous routes. - 3.
+- 1. Demonstrate proper hygiene techniques and the use of Personal Protective Equipment. - 2.
+Demonstrate the various techniques to establishing intravenous routes. - 3.
 Exhibit different basic and advanced airway management techniques. - 4.
-Demonstrate understanding of different components of cardiac monitor devices. - 5.
+Demonstrate an understanding of different components of cardiac monitor devices. - 5.
 Demonstrate the different techniques of medication administration. - 6.
-Demonstrate through simulated scenarios how to manage scenes and patient care focusing on cardiac and airway management. - 7.
+Demonstrate through simulated scenarios how to manage scenes and patient care focusing on various ACLS, respiratory, and medical conditions. - 7.
 Demonstrate the proper techniques for transferring patient care. - 8.
 Analyze the pharmacokinetics of prehospital medications. - 9.
 Apply an in-depth understanding of the pharmacodynamics of prehospital medications. - 10.
 Select the appropriate pharmacological intervention based on the patient's needs.